King Klown Logo

 Cyclic review system (weekly → monthly → yearly)

-Orgo’s reviews are designed to turn operations into learning:
+Orgo’s reviews turn operations into learning:

 Example principle: when repeated issues cross a threshold, Orgo can open a review case such as “Infrastructure Audit — Building A” so systemic problems return to the operational loop.